thredded/thredded-ansible/README.md

 ### Deployment

 The deployment playbook is run as the app-specific user.

-It ensures the following:
+This playbook ensures the following:

 * The configured Ruby version is installed (via `rbenv`).
 * The app's environment variables are up to date (set in `~/.pam_envinoment`).

-It the fetches the Rails app code from the configured git repository, compiles the assets, runs the migrations, and restart the app services.
+The playbook then fetches the Rails app code from the configured git repository, compiles the assets, runs the migrations, and restarts the app services.

 ### App compatibility